Earthquake: Floods

+Management

 Prediction

 Earthquake prediction is a branch of the science of seismology concerned with the specification of the time, location, and magnitude of future earthquakes within stated limits.
 Many methods have been developed for predicting the time and place in which earthquakes will occur.
 Despite considerable research efforts by seismologists, scientifically reproducible predictions cannot yet be made to a specific day or month.
+Popular belief holds earthquakes are preceded by earthquake weather, in the early morning.

 Forecasting

 While forecasting is usually considered to be a type of prediction, earthquake forecasting is often differentiated from earthquake prediction.
 Earthquake forecasting is concerned with the probabilistic assessment of general earthquake hazards, including the frequency and magnitude of damaging earthquakes in a given area over years or decades.
 For well-understood faults the probability that a segment may rupture during the next few decades can be estimated.

 Earthquake warning systems have been developed that can provide regional notification of an earthquake in progress, but before the ground surface has begun to move, potentially allowing people within the system's range to seek shelter before the earthquake's impact is felt.